LanceMcCarthy/GoldenClouds/index.md

 ### Security Cameras

+It is really important that you read and understand this section so that you can feel comfortable and confident during your stay.
 There are security cameras on the property, this is a fact of life in Costa Rica that you will find on many properties.

-Please read and understand this section so that you can feel comfortable and confident during your stay.
+There are only 3 internal cameras facing the common areas.
+They are all in clear view of occupants; **Living Room**, **Game Room** and **Hallway**.
+These are not recording while there is a guest on the property and are electronically "blacked out" at the firmware level (see screenshots below).

-1. The cameras all have an internal blackout that is enabled during guest stays, but we provide 3 camera covers for your additional peace of mind.
+1. The internal cameras all have a blackout feature that is enabled during guest stays.
-2. **__DO NOT__** unplug or reposition the cameras, this will trigger security alert (use the camera covers)
+2. **__DO NOT__** unplug or reposition the cameras, this will trigger security alert.
+Use the provided camera covers for additional peace of mind.
 3. You can access and enable/disable the camera feeds at your demand, if you want it as an option when you leave the property.

-The 3 internal cameras that only face the common areas.
-They are all in clear view of occupants; **Living Room**, **Game Room** and **Hallway**.
-These are not recording while there is a guest on the property and are electronically "blacked out" at the firmware level.
+4. Camer Vovers - You will find three blue covers in the kitchen, they look like cups and are made out of opaque painter's tape.

+#### Camera Access & Info

-* **Internal Cameras - Disabled During your entire stay** - The 3 internal cameras are set to Privacy Mode from 1:00 PM on the day of your check-in and ends on 11:00 AM on the day of your check-out.
-This *completely blacks out all the pixels at the firmware level.*
+* **Internal Cameras - Disabled During your entire stay** - The 3 internal cameras are set to Privacy Mode, which *completely blacks out all the pixels at the firmware level.*
 * **Guest Access** - If you would like access to the camera system, so you can manually enable or disable Privacy Mode, let Lance know and he'll enable the Home Assistant guest account.
     1. Go to [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) website and login (this is a webpage, not an app)
         * **Username**: `localguest`
-        * **Password**: `your airbnb name`
+        * **Password**: `your first name`
-    2. **Operating Privacy Mode**
+    2. Operating **Privacy Mode**
         1. Click the little eye icon to enable or disable Privacy Mode
         2. Wait ~5 seconds for the mode to be applied to the device.
 In this screenshot, the camera on the left has Privacy Mode turned on.
             * ![HA home page](https://user-images.githubusercontent.com/3520532/185434001-62ca3173-6636-4ef5-a6aa-6066d0d3f197.png)